KomodoHQ/komodo-operations-handbook/the-studio.md

 Whenever signing up for accounts on behalf of the business (i.e. Komodo), ensure to sign up using a relevant group email address.
 If in doubt, use `accounts@komododigital.co.uk`, or speak to the Head of Development.

 ## Operations

 ### Senior Team Meeting

 Every Monday, the seniors in the team are invited to attend the Senior Team Meeting.
-This meeting discusses the projects the seniors are overseeing, and discusses the team and moral.
-Please ensure to update the Senior Team Meeting Agenda document on Friday, in preperation for the meeting.
+This meeting discusses the projects the seniors are overseeing, and discusses the team and morale.
+Please ensure to update the Senior Team Meeting Agenda document on Friday, in preparation for the meeting.

 ## Handy Business Info

 ### Address

-63 Westgate Rd, Newcastle upon Tyne NE1 1SG.
+63 Westgate Rd, Newcastle upon Tyne, NE1 1SG.

 ### Phone Number